-Tackling complex problems, fostering creativity and nurturing collaborative solutions is, after all, common to most businesses and not just healthcare providers.
+Tackling complex problems, fostering creativity and nurturing collaborative solutions is universal in business today.
 The terms cooperation, coordination, and collaboration are often used interchangeably.
-However, collaboration refers to a higher level of joint working in which people and resources that beforehand may have operated in different spheres separated by organizational and reporting relationships, are pooled together and products are shared towards a common end goal.
+However, collaboration refers to a higher level of joint working in which people and resources that may have previously operated in different spheres – separated by organizational and reporting relationships – are pooled together and aim towards a common end goal.
 The glue that binds these collaborative teams together is communication.

 Why Collaboration Matters

-Virtual businesses comprised of freelancers and specialist contractors as well as employees are increasingly common.
+Virtual businesses comprised of freelancers and specialist contractors as well as employees are also becoming increasingly common.
+In fact, the number of freelancers in the US economy has reached over 70 million.
 These personnel are often located in different states and even continents and demand diverse, more dynamic communication channels to the traditional ones of phone and email.

 As well as different ways of working, the trend towards organizational collaboration is also being driven by the simple recognition that more can be achieved by working together.
 It’s not rocket science, but more people equals more ideas, more productivity and more efficient and effective achievement of goals.
 And that’s a very powerful combination.
-In today’s ever-changing and highly competitive marketplace, businesses that can foster creativity, innovation and problem-solving capabilities have an enhanced ability to adapt and respond to change.
-In fact, it could well give you that all important advantage over the competition.
+In today’s ever-changing and highly competitive marketplace, businesses that can foster creativity, agility and problem-solving capabilities have an enhanced ability to adapt and respond to change.
+In fact, it could well give you that all-important advantage over the competition.

 Why Communication Matters